hoernefe/GEAS/README.md

 The geodata acquisition and analysis system has multiple use cases and enables decision-making based on sound data for sustainable and health-oriented urban development.

 ## Sensor platform
+In every sensor box has a Raspberry Pi is build in.
+On This Pi the Code from the folder labeld Pi is running.
+All used libraries have to be installed.
+For thosw which weren't already pip wasused for the installation.
+The font-files from the oled library had some problems, but we were able to fixx these by putting our ode inside it's folder.
+To automatically start everything we added the following at the end of the bashrc file:

+**echo Running at boot
+python /home/pi/lib_oled96/Upload_sql_oled_4.py> out.txt 2> err.txt &
+python /home/pi/lib_oled96/auto_shutdown.py > out2.txt 2> err2.txt &**

 ## Database
 For the database we used a phpMyAdmin server, which is very similar to MySQL.
 Any SQL-based system should do the trick.